 Level 1: Get Ready

-Level 2: The Community Interpreter (40-hour training)
+Level 2: The Community Interpreter 40-hour training

-Earn the credential required by many employers and complete 8 hours of medical terminology training.
+Complete 8 hours of medical terminology training.

-Level 3: Century College Semester
+Level 3: Century College

 - TRIN 1021 Translation Skills